what makes beautiful artist paintings?

 we may paint to record history

-Country Barns records the architectural changes on this country farm.
+Country Barns records the architectural changes on this farm.

-Day's End records the days when the gulf coast of Florida had many stilt homes.
+Day's End records the days when the Gulf of Florida had many stilt homes.

 we paint to hone our painting skills